-Accused of a Traffic Violation in Missouri or Kansas?
+Accused Of A Traffic Violation in Missouri or Kansas?
+I Can Help.

 While a speeding ticket or other minor traffic violation may seem like a simple thing to deal with, just paying that fine and sending in that guilty plea can have consequences that outweigh the benefits of “just getting it over with.”
 These include insurance rates rising, as well as jeopardizing your license with points in Missouri or a moving violation in Kansas.

 With a simple speeding ticket or other minor traffic violation ticket, I can represent you and handle everything — you won’t even need to appear in court.
-Contact me, Lee’s Summit and Kansas City traffic violations lawyer David M. Lurie, today about your speeding or other minor traffic violation ticket so we can prevent or minimize any negative effects on your license.
+Contact me, David M. Lurie, today about your speeding or other minor traffic violation ticket so we can prevent or minimize any negative effects on your license.

 Aside from simple speeding tickets, I am here to seek to mitigate, or minimize, the potential consequences you are facing for any of the following types of traffic violations:

 - DUI/DWI charges

 - Distracted driving such as driving while texting